-There have been a lot of projects recently that combine additive manufacturing and space, from constructing projects on the moon to 3D printed rocket parts.
+There have been a lot of projects recently that combine additive manufacturing and space, from constructing projects on the moon to 3D-printed rocket parts and satellites.

 While Lockheed Martin and Makerbot have been working on a Lunar Rover Project for NASA, ESA has teamed with Incus, an Austrian business that specializes in 3D printing solutions based on photopolymerization.

 And these kinds of ventures are becoming more common.
 Fleet Space,

 a satellite company based in Australia recently announced the launch of future 3D printed satellites.